nrclaudio/1000Genomes-cloud-computing/README.md

 ## Group 13 and 20

-Cloud-based k-mer count human genome data
+Cloud-based k-mer count of human genome data